Minimizing the regularity of maximal regular antichains of 2- and 3-sets: Open problems

 \section{Open problems}

-We conjecture that the first part of Theorem \ref{thm:small_regularity} gives asymptotically the smallest possible regularity. \begin{conjecture} The smallest possible regularity of a maximal $(2,3)$-antichain on $n$ points is $(13/14+o(1))n^2$. \end{conjecture} In the proof of the $9/10$-bound in Corollary \ref{cor:asump_9_10} we assumed the worst case that for every triangle $xyz$ every vertex outside this triangle is adjacent to either one or two of the triangle vertices.
-Hence this bound can be improved using any cubic lower bound on the numbers of 4-cliques and the number of copies of the graph $H$ on four vertices consisting of a triangle and an isolated vertex.
-Here are some observations that might be used to force 4-cliques and/or copies of $H$. \begin{itemize} \item The condition that $d(x)-t(x)$ is large, say $cm$ for some $c\geqslant 1/14$, implies that the neighbourhood of every vertex has many connected components: at least $cm$ (and exactly $cm$ if the neighbourhood induces a forest). \item So every neighbourhood contains an induced matching of size $cm$. \item The union of $m$ induced matchings is small, only $o(m^2)$ edges \cite{RuszaSzemeredi1976}. \end{itemize} As a first step towards Conjecture \ref{conj:main_conjecture} one might try to prove that $13n/14$ is best possible for the type of construction described in Section \ref{subsec:blowup_construction}. \begin{conjecture} Let $D=(N,A_0\cup A_1)$ be an arc-coloured digraph with the following properties. \begin{enumerate} \item All triangles have the form $\{u,v,w\}$ with $(u,v),(v,w)\in A_0$ and $(u,w)\in A_1$ or $(u,v),(v,w)\in A_1$ and $(u,w)\in A_0$. \item Every node has exactly $d$ incoming arcs in each of the sets $A_0$ and $A_1$. \end{enumerate} Then $d\leqslant \lvert N\rvert/7$. \end{conjecture}
+We conjecture that the first part of Theorem~\ref{thm:small_regularity} gives asymptotically the smallest possible regularity. \begin{conjecture} The smallest possible regularity of a maximal $(2,3)$-antichain on $n$ points is $(13/14+o(1))n$. \end{conjecture} In the proof of the $9/10$-bound in Corollary~\ref{cor:asump_9_10} we assumed the worst case that for every triangle $xyz$ every vertex outside this triangle is adjacent to either one or two of the triangle vertices.
+It is not difficult to see that the case where an outside vertex is adjacent to all three vertices of a triangle can be neglected for the asymptotics, because the number of 4-cliques is $o(n^3)$.
+But the factor $9/10$ can be improved using any cubic lower bound on the number of copies of the graph $H$ on four vertices consisting of a triangle and an isolated vertex.
+Here are some observations that might be used to force copies of $H$. \begin{itemize} \item The condition that $d(x)-t(x)$ is large, say $cn$ for some $c\geqslant 1/14$, implies that the neighbourhood of every vertex has many connected components: at least $cn$ (and exactly $cn$ if the neighbourhood induces a forest). \item So every neighbourhood contains an induced matching of size $cn$. \item The union of $n$ induced matchings is small, only $o(n^2)$ edges~\cite{RuszaSzemeredi1976}. \end{itemize} As a first step towards Conjecture~\ref{conj:main_conjecture} one might try to prove that $13n/14$ is best possible for the type of construction described in Section \ref{subsec:blowup_construction}. \begin{conjecture} Let $D=(N,A_0\cup A_1)$ be an arc-coloured digraph with the following properties. \begin{enumerate} \item All triangles have the form $\{u,v,w\}$ with $(u,v),(v,w)\in A_0$ and $(u,w)\in A_1$ or $(u,v),(v,w)\in A_1$ and $(u,w)\in A_0$. \item Every node has exactly $d$ incoming arcs in each of the sets $A_0$ and $A_1$. \end{enumerate} Then $d\leqslant \lvert N\rvert/7$. \end{conjecture}